 The intricacies of a cesarean hysterectomy often extend beyond the scope of a general gynecology.
 Recent research has started to show improved outcomes for patients with abnormally invasive placentation using a multidisciplinary approach and in specialized centers.
 Commonly observed outcomes with a cesarean hysterectomy include increased blood loss, intraoperative injury, and intensive care unit (ICU) admission.
 The contributions of specialties such as interventional radiology, trauma, urology, anesthesia, and blood bank services are priceless and can complement the surgical skills of experienced obstetrical or gynecologic surgeons.
 Every placenta accreta presents a unique challenge; therefore a well-studied and organized team will offer the greatest chance for a successful outcome.

 The mechanisms leading to development of a placenta accreta are not well understood and are likely multifactorial.
 Endometrial damage is a common preceding risk factor, resulting in scar tissue that interferes with normal placentation: previous cesarean, dilation and curettage, endometrial ablation, and myomectomy entering the uterine cavity.
-Placenta previa is an ...
+Placenta previa ...